FARTWORM (FARTWORM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FARTWORM Historical Price

-According to the latest data gathered on FARTWORM live price page, the current price of FARTWORM is 0USD.
+According to the latest data gathered on FARTWORM live price page, the current price of FARTWORM is 0.000006USD.
 The circulating supply of FARTWORM(FARTWORM) is

 - 24-hour0.00%$ 0$ 0$ 0